Columbia Care (CCHWF) Gets a Buy Rating from Echelon Wealth Partners

-In a report issued on September 1, Andrew Semple from Echelon Wealth Partners maintained a Buy rating on Columbia Care (CCHWF), with a price target of C$9.00.
-The company’s shares closed last Wednesday at $3.70.
+In a report issued on September 10, Andrew Semple from Echelon Wealth Partners maintained a Buy rating on Columbia Care (CCHWF), with a price target of C$9.50.
+The company’s shares closed last Monday at $3.85.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for Columbia Care with a $7.34 average price target, a 92.1% upside from current levels.
+The word on The Street in general, suggests a Strong Buy analyst consensus rating for Columbia Care with a $7.47 average price target, representing a 101.9% upside.
 In a report issued on September 1, Beacon also reiterated a Buy rating on the stock with a C$7.00 price target.

 See today’s analyst top recommended stocks >>